 My clothing philosophy comes from an essential “less is more” design aesthetic, and embraces both style and substance.
 Focusing on quality craftsmanship, I create small collections of thoughtfully curated pieces that work together.
 Great care and attention is devoted to each part of the design and construction process creating garments that fit well and are able to transition, match and complement each other from season to season.

 I grew up in a land of extremes: warm summers, harsh, cold winters and the seasons in between of rural Saskatchewan.
 I was influenced by my mother; a passionate maker of beautiful clothing.
 In addition to the skills that were handed down to me from my mother, I received training in fashion and surface design at Vancouver Community College, Capilano Community College, the University of Washington and Pratt Fine Arts Center in Seattle, as well as the University of Oregon.
-My training in natural dyes includes participating in workshops led by world-renowned instructors in Vientiane, Laos; Oakland, California; Seattle, Washington; Eugene, Oregon; and Vancouver, British Columbia.
+My training in natural dyes is on-going and includes participating in workshops led by world-renowned instructors in Vientiane, Laos; Oakland, California; Seattle, Washington; Eugene, Oregon; and Vancouver, British Columbia.

 I hope you love wearing my designs.